ZechariahWang/TeamProfiler/README.md

 # TeamProfiler

 Made using React, Express, Node.js, and MongoDB.
-Remake of an old project I had where I used Flask and SQL Alchemy.
+This is a remake of an old project where I used Flask and SQL Alchemy.
+Project used internally within the 2023-2024 Mecha Mayhem website.